casko97/PufferDrive/docs/evaluation.md

 puffer sanity puffer_drive --wandb --wandb-name sanity-all
 ```

-- Tip:Turn learning-rate annealing off for these short runs (`--train.anneal_lr False`) to keep the sanity checks from decaying the optimizer mid-run.
+- Tip: turn learning-rate annealing off for these short runs (`--train.anneal_lr False`) to keep the sanity checks from decaying the optimizer mid-run.

 Available maps:

 - `forward_goal_in_front`: Straight approach to a goal in view.
 - `reverse_goal_behind`: Backward start with a behind-the-ego goal.
 - `two_agent_forward_goal_in_front`: Two agents advancing to forward goals.